StardustXR/website/docs/getting-started/starting.md

 # Starting

-First, try running `stardustxr` in a terminal window.
+First, try running `stardust-xr-server` in a terminal window.
 If a headset is plugged in and OpenXR is working no window will show up.
 However, the headset should show the same things as the window that opens:

 ![A pitch black void with a single bleach white hand in the middle](/img/docs/run/xr_mode_windowed_blank.png)